 Kitopi, founded in Dubai in 2018, operates 30 cloud kitchens across the United States, the United Kingdom, and the Middle East.
 Its metropolitan locations exclusively use delivery apps like DoorDash, Uber Eats, and Deliveroo to prepare meals for consumers.

-The most significant benefit of the cloud kitchen model is the removal of costs related to restaurant space, ambiance, furniture, costly silverware, electrical fixtures, and so on.
+The most significant benefit of the cloud kitchen model is the removal of costs related to restaurant space, ambience, furniture, costly silverware, electrical fixtures, and so on.
 All of them are eliminated, which leaves just a bare minimum of expenses for culinary personnel, cooking supplies, kitchen equipment, and some maintenance expenses such as power bills[SD1].
 Cloud kitchens can easily invest in new menus and ingredients by effectively utilizing their resources.
 Restaurant owners and operators can change their menu ingredients, establish competitive prices, and operate their businesses much more efficiently if they use real-time consumer data.
 Cloud kitchens also provide customers with the convenience of ordering from anywhere at any time.
 According to the National Restaurant Association’s, consumer trends 2020, 52% of customers believe that ordering takeaway or delivery meals is essential to their way of life.

 The biggest challenge faced by the cloud kitchen market is high technological costs.
 Cloud kitchen models have replaced real estate costs with large technological costs.
 The reason behind this is that these kitchens have to communicate with a lot of food delivery apps like Zomato, and Swiggy for which the kitchen has to pay an aggregator tax on the commissions that food delivery apps charge to operate on their platforms.
 High technological costs involved in the dependency on food aggregator platforms for delivery are expected to act as a major restraint for the market growth during the forecast period.
 Additionally, hygiene is another factor that is hindering the overall market growth for small players.
 The Cloud kitchen model is difficult to operate, the major problem is that many times companies build their kitchen in unhygienic conditions in order to lower the expenses as much as possible and serves food to their customers in unhygienic conditions many instances have been seen on social media where the food serves by cloud kitchen to customers were unhygienic.
-Players operating in the market should keep their kitchen hygienic, so the food served to them is edible.
+Players operating in the market should keep their kitchens hygienic, so the food served to them is edible.
 Lack of customer interaction is another factor that is expected to act as a major restraint in the overall market growth.
-People are more attached to the dine-in restaurants because of the ambiance and their interaction with the staff whereas, this particular factor is absent in cloud kitchens.
+People are more attached to dine-in restaurants because of the ambience and their interaction with the staff whereas, this particular factor is absent in cloud kitchens.

 COVID-19's Impact: The Covid-19 pandemic has negatively affected the food industry but presented an opportunity for cloud kitchens.
 According to the National Restaurant Association, the restaurant sector lost an estimated $25 billion in revenue and more than 3 million jobs during the first 22 days of March 2020.
 The demand for cloud kitchens has risen substantially in the last year or so, as restaurants were forced to close down due to lockdowns.
 With consumer footfall virtually disappearing overnight, restaurants were able to operate by implementing a cloud kitchen approach.
 The research conducted by the National Restaurant Association found that 54% of restaurant operators have made the shift to completely off-premises services, while 44% have been forced to temporarily close down.
 While the initial idea was to provide takeout or delivery, many operators are discovering how this approach can add value to their business in a variety of ways.

-|Market size value in 2020||US$38.926 billion|
+|Market Size Value in 2020||US$38.926 billion|

-|Market size value in 2027||US$88.889 billion|
+|Market Size Value in 2027||US$88.889 billion|

 |Growth Rate||CAGR of 12.52% from 2020 to 2027|